To our catalog of available CDs

 Dutchess County chapter from French's Gazetteer of the State of New York (1860).
 See our Dutchess County page.

 The Dutchess and Orange Counties chapters in Mather & Brockett's Geographical History of the State of New York (1848).
+A dozen years before French's monumental Gazetteer.
 See our Dutchess County page.

 Charity in New York State in 1906: Dutchess County.
 This section addresses the public and private charities in Dutchess County in 1906 that were registered with the State Board of Charities.
 See our Dutchess County page for more information.